 How Many People Will Be In This Study And Who Can Join?

-The study will enroll about 2600 women in South Africa, Malawi, Mozambique, Zambia, and Zimbabwe.
+The study enrolled 2637 participants between November 2017 and May 2019 in South Africa, Malawi, Mozambique, Zambia, and Zimbabwe.
 To join this study, women must be healthy, HIV-negative, and between 18 and 35 years old.
 These women must be willing to have medical check-ups and regular HIV counseling and testing.
 They cannot be pregnant or breastfeeding.
 There are also other criteria that must be met for a person to be eligible to join the study.

 What You Can Expect If You Decide To Volunteer?